SolaceLabs/solace-integration-guides/docs/_guides/websphere-liberty.md

 <URI Scheme>://[username]:[password]@<IP address>[:port]
 ```

-Recall from above, originally, the "ConnectionURL" was as follows:
+Recall from [above]((#configuring-the-ra), originally, the "ConnectionURL" was as follows:

 ```
 tcp://___IP:PORT___
 ```

-This specified a URI scheme of "smf" which is the plaint-text method of communicating with the event broker.
+This specified a URI scheme of "tcp" which is the plaint-text method of communicating with the event broker.
 This should be updated to "tcps" to switch to secure communication giving you the following configuration:

 ```
 tcps://___IP:PORT___